 Zodiac probably shouldn’t be a movie.

-Based on conventional wisdom about storytelling, the film business, and what audiences want to see, there is nothing appealing about Zodiac: it is a nearly three-hour film featuring a murderer who kills five people - two before the movie starts - in the span of ten months (and in the movie, in the span of 25 minutes).
+By all metrics - conventional wisdom, storytelling norms, the film business, what audiences want to see - there is nothing traditionally appealing about Zodiac.
+It is a nearly three-hour film featuring a murderer who kills five people - two before the movie starts - in the span of ten months (and in the movie, in the span of 25 minutes).
 He then writes a series of letters to local newspapers for a few years.
 Then he disappears.
 The police run down lead after lead, but achieve no resolution.
 The killer is never caught.
 It is perhaps as uncinematic a true crime story as you could conjure.

 But in the hands of David Fincher, the story of the Zodiac Killer and the men who pursued him is not only cinematic - it's the crowning achievement of the director's career, a masterwork stubbornly faithful to its source material even while transcending it.
 Ten years on, 2007’s Zodiac is a bona fide classic, a borderline autobiographical examination of obsession to detail and a meta refutation of the director’s most popular film.
 It’s a document of not only the events it's depicting, but also - despite its director’s protestations - of the period in which the film was made.